ibowditch/userdocs/_sources/administration.md

    get a spooky 500 error, and I will get a whiny email saying someone is trying to break the system.
 Just go back, start again, and find something else to do for 20s while the import completes.

-2. If you don't set the file type to xlsx when you import the SAP file, you will get a weird shouty error message.
+2. If you don't set the file type correctly when you import the SAP file, you will get a weird shouty error message.
 I can't prevent that.
 Just go back, and set the correct file type this time.

 3. The import can fail if the SAP file has any of the following problems:
     * Qualifications for a Member who isn't registered on the system.
-Use the line number in the error message to find the offending line in the xlsx file, and that will give you the details of the missing member.
+Use the line number in the error message to find the offending line in the input file, and that will give you the details of the missing member.
 Just {ref}`add the missing member<add-memb>` and retry.
-    * Corrupted entry for a qualification : find the line in the xlsx file (line number should be in the error message), delete it, and try again.
+    * Corrupted entry for a qualification : find the line in the input file (line number should be in the error message), delete it, and try again.
 Then report the problem to RFS IT.
     * Corrupted xlsx file.
 If the xlsx file refuses to import in a reasonable time, it may be corrupted.
 Try saving the xlsx file as a csv file, then import that instead (remember to change the file type to csv)